Enalean/tuleap-documentation-en/languages/en/user-guide/testmanagement.rst

   This section is experimental and you will need to have access to ``ttm`` CLI tool to make it works.
 Ask your Enalean representative if you want to go further.

 TTM is able to consolidate automated test results inside its campaign.
-This way you can have a mixed campaing with both manual and automated tests.
+This way you can have a mixed campaign with both manual and automated tests.
 The key principles are:

-* TTM relies on an external tool to execute tests like Jenkins.
+* TTM relies on an external tool like Jenkins to execute tests.
 Any CI tool can be used.
 * Test automation itself is not TTM business, you can use whatever tool you want (robot framework, cypress, selenium, etc) as long as it produces a junit XML output with results.
 * Automated tests are stored in a SCM (git or subversion)
 * The link between TTM and test results is done by associating TTM Test Definitions and Junit Test Suite